 A more devastating consequence is the following.
 If you change the normalization of the criteria, you should absolutely change the weights to reflect this change.
 If you do not do so, this amounts to changing the weights... and you will end up with nonsensical results.
 Since, each year, the authors of the ranking normalize their criteria giving the score of 100 to the best scoring institution on each criterion, and, since each year the non-normalized score of the best scoring institution on this criterion is likely to change, the weights should change each year so as to cope with this new normalization.
-But the authors of the ranking do not change the weights 5.
-Hence they use each year a different set of weights!
+But the authors of the ranking do not change the weights to reflect this change of normalization 5.
+Because of the change of normalization, this amounts to using each year a different set of weights!

 Let us illustrate what can happen with a simple example using two criteria.
 Let us consider the data in Table 6.
-In this table, eight alternatives (or institutions) a, b, c, d, e, f, g and h are evaluated on two criteria g_1 and g_2 (the average values that are used in this example roughly correspond to criteria PUB and $10 \times \text{HiCI}$).
+In this table, eight alternatives (or institutions) a, b, c, d, e, f, g and h are evaluated on two criteria g_1 and g_2 (the average values that are used in this example roughly correspond to the average values for criteria PUB and $10 \times \text{HiCi}$).
 These criteria are normalized so as to give a score of 100 to the best scoring alternative on each criterion (here, h on both criteria).
 This defines the two normalized criteria g_1^n and g_2^n .
 For instance we have $g_2^n(f) = 35 = (175 \times 100)/500$.
-Let us aggregate these two criteria with a weighted sum using equal weights.
-This defines the 'Score' column in Table 6 (it is not necessary to normalize again the global score, since the
+Let us aggregate these two criteria with a weighted

 $^{^{5}}$ Keeney (1992, p.
-147) calls this the "most common critical mistake"
+147) calls this the "most common critical mistake".